-Each dot in the chart below was a member of the House of Representatives in 2010.
-The dots are positioned horizontally according to our progressive—conservative ideology score and vertically according to our leadership score (leaders toward the top).
-Ortiz is shown as a purple triangle. (analysis methodology)
+Ortiz is shown as a purple triangle ▲ in our ideology-leadership chart below.
+Each dot was a member of the House of Representatives in 2010 positioned according to our ideology score (left to right) and our leadership score (leaders are toward the top).

 - H.R.
 3179 (109th): Junior Duck Stamp Reauthorization Amendments Act of 2005

 - H.R.
 483 (109th): To designate a United States courthouse in Brownsville, Texas, as the “Reynaldo G. Garza and Filemon B. Vela United States Courthouse”.

 - H.R.
 2496 (106th): To reauthorize the Junior Duck Stamp Conservation and Design Program Act of 1994.

 - H.R.
 3910 (104th): Emergency Drought Relief Act of 1996